Create a Bond

 If the cursor is over an existing bond, typing a shortcut will modify the type of the given bond only.
 In this case, the selected mode (the active button) will not change.

 Repeated clicking on a bond with the same active bond tool can change its type.

-If the selected bond type is Single, successive clicks on a bond will change its type from single to double and vice versa.
+If the selected bond type is the Single bond, successive clicks on a bond will change its type from single to double and vice versa.

-If Double bond type is selected, successive clicks on a bond will alternate its type between Double and Triple.
+If the selected bond type is the Double bond, successive clicks on a bond will alternate between its alignment options (middle, left, right).